Blackfriars Road Development, Southwark

-Fathom is working with Southwark Charities to create a highly sustainable development of 62 almshouses for local elderly residents in need, along with community uses, 22,500sqm of flexible workspace and 950sqm of landscaped gardens.
+Fathom is working with Southwark Charities to create a highly sustainable mixed use development in Blackfriars, comprising 62 contemporary almshouses for local elderly residents in need and 22,500sqm of flexible workspace, supported by community uses and public landscaped gardens.

-This ambitious scheme has already appeared in multiple publications including Property Week, Estates Gazette, Building Design and Architects’ Journal.
-A planning application was validated in December 2020.
+Granted planning consent unanimously in 2021, this ambitious scheme was shortlisted for the 2022 Housing Design Awards and has appeared in multiple publications including Property Week, Estates Gazette, Building Design and Architects’ Journal.

 Chris Wilson, CEO/Clerk to the Trustees, Southwark Charities